princejonn/cardmarket-request/README.md

 - POST - _disabled_
 - PUT - _disabled_
 - DELETE - _disabled_

 It's possible to make any requests without body.
 GET requests and requests with query parameters are enabled.
+I will enable POST requests once I have it figured out.